babakdmo/infra_team_structure/README.md

 ###  Benefits of Creating Focused Subteams

 - **Clear Responsibilities = Faster Problem Resolution**
-  Each subteam owns a specific area (like platform infrastructure, ML, pipelines, or BI).
-When something goes wrong, it’s clear who handles it—no delays or confusion.
+  - Each subteam owns a specific area (like platform infrastructure, ML, pipelines, or BI).
+When something goes wrong, it’s clear who handles it, no delays or confusion.

 - **Focused Expertise with Built-in Collaboration**
-  Engineers can specialize in one domain and develop deep skills, while working closely with a teammate to share context and knowledge.
+  - Engineers can specialize in one domain and develop deep skills, while working closely with a teammate to share context and knowledge.

 - **Multiple Projects Move Forward at the Same Time**
-  Different subteams can work on different priorities without getting in each other’s way—like fixing Spark configs while also launching a new Superset dashboard.
+  - Different subteams can work on different priorities without getting in each other’s way—like fixing Spark configs while also launching a new Superset dashboard.

 - **Structured Mentoring and Career Growth**
-  Pairing a less experienced engineer with a more experienced one makes it easier to learn and grow—without needing formal managers for each subteam.
+  - Pairing a less experienced engineer with a more experienced one makes it easier to learn and grow—without needing formal managers for each subteam.

 - **Better Resilience to Leave or Turnover**
-  If someone takes vacation or leaves, their teammate can continue the work.
+  - If someone takes vacation or leaves, their teammate can continue the work.
 The rest of the team stays productive and unaffected.

 - **Flexible and Easy to Grow**
-  As your team expands, you can add people into each subteam without needing to change how the whole team is organized.
+  - As your team expands, you can add people into each subteam without needing to change how the whole team is organized.

 - **Supports Future Business Needs**
-  If your company later offers parts of the data platform (ML, BI, pipelines) as services to other teams or clients, these subteams already match those service boundaries.
+  - If your company later offers parts of the data platform (ML, BI, pipelines) as services to other teams or clients, these subteams already match those service boundaries.

 ---